tfmake/tfmake/README.md

 tfmake makefile
 ```

-What follows is an adapted example for a three-module project plan execution.
+What follows is an adapted example for a three-module project plan `Makefile`.

 ```Makefile
 all: A B C